0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 pip3 --version
 ```

-If you already have them, please upgraden and to do that read the third command show below.
-Bu, if you do not have anyone, run this to install ***pip**.
+If you already have pip, please upgrade it and to do that read the third command show below.
+But, if you do not have it, run this to install ***pip**.

 ```bash
 curl 'https://bootstrap.pypa.io/pip/2.7/get-pip.py' > get-pip.py && sudo python2 get-pip.py